darasus/ai-blog/content/foster-the-peoples-sacred-hearts-club-is-a-fun-ride.md

   they’ve always loved comes across as forced and contrived.
 It almost feels like they're trying to cash in on nostalgia for a time you didn't live through."
+intro: >-
+  Foster the People is back with a new album and a new sound.
+Their third record, "Sacred Hearts Club," features more electronic elements than their previous releases.
+However, the band still thrives on its signature pop rock sound.

+  Foster the People’s sophomore album, "Supermodel," was a commercial success.
+It peaked at number 14 on the Billboard 200 and has sold over 300 thousand copies to date.
+Lead single “Coming of Age” even managed to crack the top 20 Hot Alternative Songs chart.
+So, why does "Sacred Hearts Club" feel like such an unfortunate step down?

+  The group seems to be grappling with itself throughout this album: You can hear the struggle in many of these songs between what they used to be and who they are now.
+It sounds like they tried hard not to give in to their instincts — which might explain why they have taken such a sharp turn away from their natural inclinations here and gone so heavily in the reverse direction as well.
 ---

 ## A brief history of Foster the People